Qormi: Cuisine

 Malta's staple food is bread and Maltese bread is very much sought after.
 Qormi is recognized nationally as the capital of Maltese bread-making.
 It boasts the largest number of bakeries in the country, several of which still operate in the traditional manner using wood-fired ovens.

-The importance of Qormi's history was highlighted back in 2007 when for the first time in its local history, Qormi hosted the national event of 'Lejl f'Casal Fornaro', meaning 'A night in Casal Fornaro' as Qormi was known hundreds of years ago.
-This event brought the greatest thousands that Qormi never witnessed before, outgrowing even the attendance for the traditional feasts.
-So much was this event successful, that this activity was also done in 2008 and 2009, and is waiting the fourth edition on 16 October 2010.
-In this activity the tourist will enter into a traditional Maltese village, will see tens of different shows and exhibitions showing the traditional life of Qormi, and can also find the tasty purely traditional Maltese food.
+In 2007, Qormi's historical significance was brought to the forefront when it hosted the national event 'Lejl f'Casal Fornaro' (A Night in Casal Fornaro), reminiscent of Qormi's name from centuries ago.
+This event drew an unprecedented number of attendees, surpassing even the turnout for the traditional feasts.
+The event's success led to its continuation in 2008 and 2009, with the fourth edition scheduled for October 16, 2010.
+During this event, visitors may immerse themselves in a traditional Maltese village, where they can enjoy shows and exhibitions that showcase the heritage and traditional life of Qormi.
+Additionally, they can experience authentic Maltese cuisine.

 Qormi also holds an annual Qormi Wine Festival and Malta National Spring Festival.
 On the third edition of the Malta National Spring Festival in 2011, some Qormi Bakers baked the biggest loaf in the world which weighed two tons and had a diameter of nine feet.